teomesrkhani/Running-Tracker-REST-API/README.md

 ## Demo

-The container is deployed to the cloud for quick access.
-[See it live!](https://running-tracker-rest-api.up.railway.app/swagger-ui/index.html)
+The Dockerized application is deployed to the cloud for quick and easy access.
+[View it here!](https://running-tracker-rest-api.up.railway.app/swagger-ui/index.html)

 ## Running Locally